AI Is Redefining What \"Senior Engineer\" Means

 System design.
 Understanding how components fit together.
 Where service boundaries should be.
 What to build, what to buy, what to defer.
 An LLM can generate a microservice, but it can't tell you whether your system needs one.

 Taste.
-Knowing when code is "good enough" vs. when it needs another pass.
+Knowing when code is "good enough" versus when it needs another pass.
 Knowing which abstraction is appropriate for the problem's actual complexity, not its theoretical complexity.
 This is pattern recognition built over years of watching abstractions succeed and fail.

 Judgment.
 Deciding what NOT to build.
 Recognizing when a product requirement is wrong, or when the proposed solution is solving a symptom rather than a cause.
 Pushing back on scope with conviction and evidence.
-This is the most underrated engineering skill and AI makes it more important, not less.
+This is the most underrated engineering skill, and AI makes it more important, not less.

 None of these are "coding skills" in the traditional sense.
 All of them get more valuable as AI handles more of the implementation.